By Lora O’Brien

 Name(s): Jasmine and Melissa Hemsley

-Why we love them: Bid goodbye to yo-yo dieting, because these sisters have come up with a variety of recipes packed full of flavour, nutrition and vibrancy that you’ll love cooking and tasting.
+Why we love them: Bid goodbye to yo-yo dieting, because these sisters have come up with a variety of recipes packed full of flavour, nutrition and colour that you’ll love to cook and taste.
 They’re far from hardcore veganistas–in fact, they live by the rule ‘a little of what you fancy does you good.’

 Cookbook: The Art of Eating Well.

 Favourite recipe: Their spicy buckwheat noodles with tamarind sauce is a lunchtime favourite!

 Bio: How could we write about British chefs and not include this cheeky chappy?
 He’s the lynchpin for the revolution in cleaner food, and this Essex born lad has come a long way since his Naked Chef days.
 Jamie has now dedicated himself to encouraging people to cook their meals not only from scratch, but with locally sourced, fresh ingredients.
 He’s a passionate advocate of feeding kids right, in order to curb the obesity crisis facing many little ones in developed countries today.
 I think it’s fair to say that in a world consumed by fast food, Jamie is bringing an old fashioned sense of cooking back to mealtimes.

 Why we love Jamie: We all remember going to our grandparent’s house for a sit down meal that didn’t come out of the microwave in sixty seconds, and that’s exactly why we love Jamie.
 Not because he reminds us of our grandparents or anything, but because he’s bringing love back into cooking and helping families to enjoy it all over again.
 Other than that, he sells some really cool kitchen gadgets that we’re obsessed with.